robinkataria/dashnotes/README.md

 # [Diary Dash](https://diarydash.herokuapp.com/)
 Diary Dash 📝 is your digital diary which stays with you as your shadow, as long as you've access to web!
 > It is written in NodeJS using EJS, and assisted by mongoDB. <br />
-> Also, hosted on cloud using Heroku.
+> Besides, hosted on cloud using Heroku.

 ### Installation